curtisbarnard/BANKI/BANKI.md

 	- **Use:**
 	- **Example:**
 	- **Source:**
-- [ ]   Why you would use a srcset attribute in an image tag?
+- [ ]   Why you would use a `srcset` attribute in an image tag?
 Explain the process the browser uses when evaluating the content of this attribute.
 	- **Explanation:**
 	- **Use:**
 	- **Example:**
 	- **Source:**
-- [ ]   Have you used different HTML templating languages before?
+- [ ]   Have different HTML templating languages have you used before?
 	- **Explanation:**
 	- **Use:**
 	- **Example:**